June 24, 2022

 The 2000s—rollout of biometric tech

 West Virginia University (WVU) established the first bachelor’s program in Biometric Systems and Computer Engineering.
 The International Organization for Standardization (ISO) standardized generic biometric technologies, promoting the collaborative exchange of international biometric research and development.
 Palm print biomarker tech made an appearance on the biometric stage.
 The European Biometric Forum was established to address market adoption and fragmentation barriers.
 Face recognition became the accepted global biometric authenticator for passports and other Machine Readable Travel Documents (MRTDs).

-The United States immigration department used biometrics for visa applicants at ports of entry and exit to tighten security on offenders and facilitate travel for millions of legitimate travellers.
+The United States immigration department used biometrics for visa applicants at ports of entry and exit to tighten security on offenders and facilitate travel for millions of legitimate travelers.
 The DoD gathered biometric data (fingerprints, face, voice samples, iris images, and DNA swabs) to track and identify national security threats.
 President Bush made personal identification cards mandatory for all government personnel and automated palm print databases were deployed statewide.
 In 2008, the Department of Homeland Security stopped a suspected terrorist at the border by cross-matching biometric data.

 2010s—the shift from state to smartphones